 Show yourself a longboard and a skateboard; the difference in shape is clear from the front end and the tail.

-The nose and the back end of a skateboard are curvier than a longboard making it easier for you to do pops and flips.
+A skateboard’s nose and back end are curvier than a longboard, making it easier for you to do pops and flips.

 Most importantly, the shape is one of the best ways to differentiate a longboard and a skateboard.